Guruvendra-27/CyberSecurity/Cybersecurity-Projects/01-Virtual Machine-Setup/Kali-Linux/Resize and Extend Kali Linux Partition on VirtualBox .vdi Disk.md

 ## Contributing

-If you have any improvements or suggestions, feel free to fork this project and submit a pull request!
+If you have any improvements or suggestions, feel free to fork this project and submit a pull request